jnz/q3vm/README.md

  * Small and lightweight (one .c file to include without dependencies)
  * Battle-tested (20 years of use in Quake III Arena)
- * VM forked from the well maintained ioquake3 code base
+ * VM and LCC forked from the well maintained ioquake3 code base
  * Tool tested (static code analysis, test coverage, Valgrind)
  * No need to learn a new scripting language (e.g. Lua)
  * Strong typing in the scripting language (C)